Wednesday, 13 November 2024

 We have heard a lot of speakers, including the previous speaker, the member for South-West Coast, talking about the potholes in our roads.
 I would like to say that we have amendments to the Road Safety Act 1986, administered by DTP in the Minister for Roads and Road Safety’s portfolio.
 It is really important – if I can take some minutes to talk about that – that we have the Road Safety Act up to date and clear, as we know how important the safety and maintenance of our roads are.
 Over the past few months this is something that has been raised consistently with me and my office.

 It is a really important and really challenging time, with repeated flooding and above-average rainfall causing unprecedented damage to our roads, which means that our maintenance program needed to focus on rebuilding damaged roads last year.
 Simply resurfacing these roads would not have prevented further degradation.
 We have felt that locally – as we drive through our electorate, we know that – so I am really happy that we are entering an extended period of warmer and dryer conditions, which is what we need for most of the work to be done.
 That will be happening between now and May, ensuring repairs last.
 Again, I am very glad to see the rolling out of the major road maintenance blitz to rebuild, repair and resurface roads right across Victoria, including in my electorate of Clarinda.
-It is very much needed and supported by the largest single-year investment in road maintenance in the state’s history.
+It is very much needed, and it is supported by the largest single-year investment in road maintenance in the state’s history.

 A host of road workers have begun delivering $964 million worth of roadworks – the equivalent of $2.6 million for every day of the year.
 Over the next several months crews will complete thousands of projects on our network, ranging from road rehab to resurfacing, patching potholes and the maintenance of bridges, traffic lights, signalled roads and infrastructure.
 There are some major works happening in my electorate on Centre Road, which is really positive.
 Community feedback on Centre Road has been really strong.
 I am really happy to see that those works are taking place, improving the conditions of our local road and road safety for all of our road users.
 It is great to see Centre Road being prioritised, which is based on expert assessment and community feedback, ensuring that upgrades are focused where they are most needed.

+In the time remaining I would like to also mention the changes to the Yarra River Protection (Wilip-gin Birrarung murron) Act 2017, administered by the Minister for Water’s portfolio.
+These changes really are wideranging across a host of acts, again aimed at removing redundant or spent provisions that remain on the statute book.
 Again, I am happy to support these changes to ensure that Victoria’s statutes are up to date and clear and that our legislation is operating effectively to deliver the best outcomes for Victorians, whether that is record health and education funding or the government’s massive infrastructure agenda, with level crossing removals, the Metro Tunnel and the Suburban Rail Loop, ensuring that Victorians can get to their homes.
 They want to live close to their job and also to their loved ones.
+It is really important to make sure that our statute book is accurate, clear and accessible for the Victorian community, and that is what we are achieving here with this bill before us today.
+I commend the bill to the house.

 Wayne FARNHAM (Narracan) (12:26): Acting Speaker Addison, welcome back.
 I am pleased to rise today to talk on the Statute Law Repeals Bill 2024, which is repealing a few bills: the Australian Consumer Law and Fair Trading Act 2012, the Docklands Act 1991, the Filming Approval Act 2014, the Greenhouse Gas Geological Sequestration Act 2008, the Marine (Drug, Alcohol and Pollution Control) Act 1988, the Road Safety Act 1986 and the Yarra River Protection (Wilip-gin Birrarung murron) Act 2017.
 It has been a wideranging debate today, and thank goodness for that because I have got to try and fill 10 minutes on this.
 But I will start with the Filming Approval Act, and I will take up from where Minister Brooks, the Minister for Creative Industries, left off.
 It is good that we are seeing film investment in Victoria.
 I think that is very, very important for our economy.
 He made a comment that it is important to have funding behind legislation we bring in, and I agree.
 I could not agree more.
 We had Liam Neeson down in my area at Walhalla.